Q & A

 Q. What happens when a part is damaged in transit?

 A. Great care is taken packaging all Unlimited components, but we have no control over what happens after the freight company takes over.
 It is absolutely IMPERATIVE to note any damage to the box—regardless of how insignificant it may appear—and it’s highly advisable to examine the contents before signing off.
 Any issues with damaged shipments MUST be taken care of with the freight company.
+However, we are here to help with ANY freight problems.

 Q. What are the differences in hoods?